Annealed almost periodic entropy: Random almost periodic sequences and entropy

-Part~\ref{part:gen} extends the theory of AP entropy from~\cite{APE4} to allow AP sequences $\bspi = (\pi_n)_{n\ge 1}$ that are themselves random: see Section~\ref{sec:random-AP}.
+We can extend the theory of AP entropy from~\cite{APE4} by allowing AP sequences $\bspi = (\pi_n)_{n\ge 1}$ that are themselves random.
 The main point is the resulting interaction between (i) the law of the chosen random AP sequence and (ii) the infinitary positive functional $\phi$ that one is trying to approximate.

-A range of new relationships emerge.
-The result is that we define two new entropy notions for a random AP sequence $\bspi$ and a positive functional $\phi$.
+In Part~\ref{part:general} of this work, we first recall some necessary background from various fields, and then in Chapter~\ref{chap:random-AP} we introduce two new entropy notions for a random AP sequence $\bspi$ and a completely positive map $\phi:\A\to \rmM_k$.
 The first is the `annealed AP entropy' $\rmh^\ann_{\bspi}(\phi)$, which is introduced carefully in Section~\ref{sec:ann-APent}.
 It is obtained by simply inserting an expectation over $\bspi$ into the definition of deterministic AP entropy.
 Annealed AP entropy is the analog of Bowen's `annealed sofic entropy' from~\cite{Bowen10free} (originally referred to as the `f-invariant'; see the discussion of terminology in~\cite{AusBowShr}).
 Many of our results about it lie parallel to that theory, but sometimes with quite different proofs.

 To be more explicit, let $\B(\A,\rmM_k)_+$ be the space of completely positive maps from $\A$ to $\rmM_k$.
 For each $n$ and any subset $O$ of $\B(\A,\rmM_k)_+$, let

 Now fix one element $\phi$ of $\B(\A,\rmM_k)_+$.
 We define its \textbf{annealed almost periodic entropy} along $\bspi$ to be